 Once the pepper has roasted, stir it through the thickened sauce along with the fried halloumi.

-Once the pasta is cooked, drain in a colander and stir it through the sauce.
+Once the pasta is cooked, drain and stir it through the sauce.

-Divide the halloumi rigatoni between your bowls.
+Divide the halloumi and pepper rigatoni between your bowls.
 Enjoy!